 As the oven freshness of the scone seems to be vital, it behoved me to make them myself.
-So I gave up my search on Yelp for the best scone in Leeds, and searched instead for the best scone recipe.
+So I gave up googling for the best scone in Leeds, and searched instead for the best scone recipe.
 I found it, of course, while reading How to make the perfect scone by Felicity Cloake, and I’ve adapted the recipe from hers.
 I especially like how slightly they are sweetened (North America – take note).

 While I loved reading her process for arriving at the perfect recipe, I found the comments helpful too (and laugh-out-loud funny sometimes, see celiecake’s comment from the top of page 3) for fine-tuning the ingredients (I’m not bothering with lard, for example), method (mainly, handle the dough as little as possible) and the rationale for keeping the recipe so simple.
 It’s the perfect recipe for those times when our mothers’ generation had unexpected guests to tea.
-What cook wouldn’t have self-raising flour, butter and milk in the house?
+What cook wouldn’t have flour, butter and milk in the house?
 And that’s all you really need.
 Oh, and some jam.
+Clotted cream if you’re feelin’ posh.

 Personally, if someone stopped by for tea with no notice, I doubt I’d have the equanimity to glide off to the kitchen to whip up some scones for them, but maybe with this recipe up my sleeve I’d have a fighting chance of keeping both hospitality and grace intact.